William2399/cse15l-lab-reports/index.md

 On the other hand, I also used the command man in the terminal in order to find further information about the *grep* command.
 This was acheived by typing in the terminal *man grep*, which then outputed an informative and comprehensive list about the functionality of *grep*.

 1. -r: short for "recursively", -r is a command option that makes it so that the given command like *grep* searches through not just the current directory, but also through all of its subdirectories.
-It is a useful command when you wish to find a specific item/pattern within a directory that contains not just a large amount of files, but also nested directories within as well.
+It is a useful command when you wish to find a specific item/pattern within a directory that contains not just a large amount of files, but also nested directories within as well. **Source: https://chat.openai.com/chat**

    * <pre>
      grep -r "loyalist" written_2/travel_guides/berlitz1/HistoryIbiza.txt